Close Button

 Hip replacement surgery in Kent

-We’re the leading provider of private hip and knee replacements in Kent*, offering treatment in a calm and welcoming environment in a tranquil countryside setting.
-You’ll be supported by our experienced team of orthopaedic specialists and Physiotherapists to get back on your feet, fast.
+Our CQC rated Outstanding private hospital offers safe treatment for hip pain in a calm and welcoming environment, set in the tranquil countryside.
+You’ll be supported throughout your treatment by our experienced team of Orthopaedic Surgeons, expert Anaesthetists and Chartered Physiotherapists who’ll help you get back on your feet, fast.

 How much does a hip replacement cost?